tegk/ViperWatchConfigExample/README.md

 # ViperWatchConfigExample
-Using Viper to watch config file and change values at runtime
+Using Viper to watch a .yml config file for changes and updates values at runtime.